aws-samples/unlocking-the-potential-of-generative-ai-in-industrial-operations/README.md

 #### Step 2: Run Sagemaker Notebook

-Open the SageMaker notebook instance created in step 1 in JupyterLab, and you will find the following Github repository already downloaded on this instance: Industrial-Generative-AI-Analyzer.
-Run the notebook from the following directory in this repository[Notebook:Ingest into OpenSearch](./SagemakerNotebook/nlq-vector-rag-embedding.ipynb):
+Open the SageMaker notebook instance created in step 1 in JupyterLab, and you will find the following Github repository already downloaded on this instance: unlocking-the-potential-of-generative-ai-in-industrial-operations.
+Run the notebook from the following directory in this repository [Notebook:Ingest into OpenSearch](./SagemakerNotebook/nlq-vector-rag-embedding.ipynb):

-Industrial-Generative-AI-Analyzer/SagemakerNotebook/nlq-vector-rag-embedding.ipynb
+unlocking-the-potential-of-generative-ai-in-industrial-operations/SagemakerNotebook/nlq-vector-rag-embedding.ipynb

 Please replace the CFN name to the name of the CFN from Step 1.